Walter Moody (center) is led into a federal courthouse in Macon, Georgia, during a hearing in 1990. Bettmann/CORBIS photo.

 The murders and serial bombings stunned the nation.
 Who’d be spiteful enough to send mail bombs during the holidays?

-That’s what we aimed to find out.
+That’s what the FBI aimed to find out.
 We started with the obvious.
 Both men were known for their work in civil rights.
 But that turned out to be a red herring.

 Meanwhile, with extensive help from U.S. postal inspectors, we’d gathered the remnants of the bombs and packages for our Lab to analyze, learned the path the packages had taken through the postal system, and assembled a long list of suspects.